 No candy thermometer needed for this divine easy chocolate toffee pretzel bark with a little sprinkle of sea salt.
 It is easy and delicious!

 You are either going to love me or hate me for this recipe.

-Seriously.
-My life will never be the same.
-Neither will my postpartum hips, for that matter, but that’s a personal problem I’ll try to deal with on my own.
+Neither will my postpartum hips, for that matter, but that’s a personal problem I’ll work out on my own.